 - Implanting dialysis shunts

-Built 13 years ago, however, the current interventional radiology suites are small and cannot accommodate new technologies and key medical personnel that are critical to the continuation and expansion of PRHC’s interventional radiology services.
+Built 13 years ago, however, PRHC’s current interventional radiology suites are small and cannot accommodate new technologies and the number of key medical personnel that are critical to the continuation and expansion of PRHC’s interventional radiology services.

 With the support of our community, PRHC Foundation is committed to funding this innovative area of care.
-It will allow PRHC to renovate and expand the hospital’s two existing interventional radiology suites, add a third step-down room and outfit all three with state-of-the-art, high-resolution imaging technologies, while also expanding the recovery room by 50 per cent.
-This means PRHC will be able to offer increased access to minimally invasive procedures and an overall reduction in recovery time with less trauma to the patient, and introduce new methods to treat stroke and some forms of cancer, and help more patients receive lifesaving care without the pain and risks of surgery.
+It will allow PRHC to renovate and expand the hospital’s two existing interventional radiology suites, add a new step-down unit and outfit all three with state-of-the-art, high-resolution imaging technologies, while also expanding the recovery room.
+This means PRHC will be able to offer increased access to minimally invasive procedures and an overall reduction in recovery time with less trauma to the patient, and introduce new methods to treat stroke and some forms of cancer.

 You can help!